 The weight limit is 40 lbs per seat and at 31” wide, it fits through any standard door frame.

 - The build quality is decent.
-I would categorize it as better than a POS, more like so-so.
+I would categorize it as better than a POS — more so-so in quality.

 - Sturdy, 5-point harnesses

-- Compact umbrella fold, will fit into [almost] any truck
+- Compact umbrella fold, will fit into [almost] any trunk

 - Pushes better than most umbrellas out there